 If you would like to stay in this area, you can check guest reviews and availability on the Agoda website for the Amari Watergate Hotel.

-Read about a Bangkok Shirt Shopping expedition and how to find good quality inexpensive business shirts in the Pratunam area of Bangkok.
+Read about my Bangkok Shirt Shopping expedition and how to find good quality inexpensive business shirts in the Pratunam area of Bangkok.